 Belfast is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
-With a population of 6,677 people and just one neighborhood, Belfast is the 47th largest community in Maine.
-Much of the housing stock in Belfast was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 6,682 people and just one neighborhood, Belfast is the 47th largest community in Maine.
+Belfast has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Occupations and Workforce